SpagetCoder/SpagetCoder-DrunkardSK-Modified/README.md

 # SpagetCoder-DrunkardSK-Modified

-DrunkardSK addon for loot system modified by Xarra.
+DrunkardSK addon for loot system modified by me.
 DrunkardSK is an addon for World of Warcraft, it is used to distribute the loot.

 Changes